danknjoroge/Quotes/README.md

 * Bootstrap
 * Typescript

+## Known Issues
+The project is not able to highlight quote with high upvote/downvote

 ## Support And Contact Information
 For any Querries and support you can reach me through my email address:
 * dank8505@gmail.com